 Total solar eclipse success!
-Warm Springs Oregon 2017
+Viewed from Warm Springs Oregon, August 2017

 The weather prediction was good for most of Oregon state, but we were fearful of the wildfire smoke and we changed our original plans to view the eclipse from Salem to further south near Madras to avoid the smoke.
 We chose a site in Warm Springs which was land owned by the Indigenous Peoples of Simnasho tribe because this was very close to the centre of the eclipse line.
 Nearby in Madras there were tens of thousands of campers and festivities planned for the eclipse, and there was also an undesirable hazy atmosphere.